 If you love this recipe, you'll love our easy air fryer frozen waffles, hot pockets in air fryer, and our frozen hash browns in air fryer (patties).
 Each is a quick, easy and delicious breakfast treat, sure to delight your household.

 The beauty of this recipe is that it only has one, (okay maybe two) ingredients!
-All you need are frozen biscuits and some non-stick spray, SO easy!
+All you need are frozen biscuits and a little oil, SO easy!

 *Some air fryers cook hotter than others.
 Be sure to keep a close eye on your biscuits as cook times may vary 1-3 minutes.